-Choose Values and models ethical behavior and adheres to relevant legal and regulatory parameters.

-e poeme e a journour Choose Demonstrates knowledge of ethics and legal issues specific to supervision.
-Choose Demonstrates knowledge of and upholds professional ethical standards, and encourages this practice among supervisees.
-Choose Models ethical practice and decision-making and conducts self in accord with APA and other guidelines and laws/regulations.
-Choose Upholds primary ethical and legal obligation to protect the welfare of the patient.
-Choose Provides information about expectations for and parameters of supervision in a clearly specified contractual agreement.
-Choose Maintains accurate and timely documentation of trainee performance related to expectations for competency and professional development.
-Choose Manages responsibility as "gatekeeper" to the profession by assessing suitability to enter and remain in the field.
+11 1 Values and models ethical behavior and adheres to relevant legal and regulatory parameters.
+Objectives: Demonstrates knowledge of ethics and legal issues specific to supervision.
+Demonstrates knowledge of and upholds professional ethical standards, and encourages this practice among supervisees.
+Models ethical practice and decision-making and conducts self in accord with APA and other guidelines and laws/regulations.
+Upholds primary ethical and legal obligation to protect the welfare of the patient.
+Provides information about expectations for and parameters of supervision in a clearly specified contractual agreement.
+Maintains accurate and timely documentation of trainee performance related to expectations for competency and professional development.
+Manages responsibility as "gatekeeper" to the profession by assessing